k-amin07/G14Arch/README.md

 ```
  ...
 LABEL=ROOTFS / btrfs rw,noatime,.....subvol=@snapshots/STABLE ...
 ```
 Reboot the system, in the boot menu, select `Arch Linux (G14) Stable` to see if it boots correctly.
 If it does, boot back into `Arch Linux (G14)`.

 Copy the script from repo to `/usr/bin/autosnap` and make it executable with `chmod +x /usr/bin/autosnap`.
 Then copy the pacman hook script from the repo to `/etc/pacman.d/hooks/00-autosnap.hook`.

-Now every time pacman installs or upgrades something, the previous snapshot would be removed a new one will be created.
+Now every time pacman installs or upgrades something, the oldest snapshot would be removed a new one will be created.
 Let's test everything one more time to ensure nothing breaks.
 To do so, install any package from pacman, e.g.
 ```
 sudo pacman -S android-tools
 ```